 an option in the wake of Wauthier's death.

-The initial dual messages from Ackermann - that he was
+The initial dual messages from him - that he was stepping

-stepping down over the family's allegations about his role in
+down over the family's allegations about his role in the suicide

 head-scratching among senior managers at Zurich Insurance.